cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 Out[5]: 32
 ```

 Indeed, the solution is 32, whose square is 1,024.
-Note that only the third line is indented, to indicate that is part of the loop.
+Note that only the third line is indented, to indicate that it is part of the loop.

-What if the condition that rules the `while` loop is never met?
-Then, the loop will go on until we interrupt the process (*Ctrl+C*) or restart the kernel (*Ctrl+.*).
+What happens when the `while` condition is never met?
+Then the loop will go on until we interrupt the process (*Ctrl+C*) or restart the kernel (*Ctrl+.*).
 An example follows.
 After entering the input, we have  allowed the process to run for a few seconds.

 ```
 In [6]: x = 1